oliverstickel/oliverstickel.github.io/index.md

 ## Experience

 `2024-2025`
 **Project and Lab Manager**.
-Strategic development, management, and daily operations of the Makerspace.
-Focus on infrastructure, public procurement, and the establishment of safe operational concepts.
-Project work/lead on creating a new sustainability lab and a new Mixed-Reality lab. *University of Stuttgart*.
+Strategic development, management, and daily operations of the Makerspace as part of the central IT and communication services (TIK).
+Focus on infrastructure management, public procurement, budget controlling, and the establishment of robust operational safety concepts.
+Financial management and project lead for multi-million euro grant projects (e.g., sustainability labs, Mediaspace). *University of Stuttgart*.

 `2020-2023`
-**Deputy General Manager / Lab Leader**.
+**Deputy General Manager / Head of IT & Digital Lab**.
 Operational setup and management of a 2,000 sqm innovation space, including technical and disciplinary leadership of a 15-person team.
-Core responsibilities included project management, budgeting, execution of public procurement processes, and the implementation of comprehensive compliance and safety concepts. *Ruhr-Universität Bochum*.
+Core responsibilities included project management, budget execution, strict adherence to public procurement processes (VgV/UVgO), and the implementation of comprehensive compliance and occupational safety concepts (DGUV). *Ruhr-Universität Bochum*.

 `2015-today`
 **Self-employed researcher, consultant, educator**.
-Consultation work for organizations interested in Fab Labs, Makerspaces and Community Innovation Spaces.
+Consultation work for organizations interested in establishing compliant and safe infrastructure for Fab Labs and Innovation Spaces.
 Public and private grant proposals.
-Teaching.
 Book project "[Handbuch Fab Labs](https://www.bombini-verlag.de/beratung/handbuch-fab-labs/)".

 `2015-2019`
 **Researcher, project manager, educator**.
-After graduating, I stayed at Uni Siegen to continue building [Fab Lab Siegen](https://fablab-siegen.de) into a sustainable infrastructure.
-Apart from the Lab, I worked on/in in different projects (see below), published and did a lot of teaching. *University of Siegen*.
+After graduating, I stayed at Uni Siegen to continue building [Fab Lab Siegen](https://fablab-siegen.de) into a sustainable, fully-funded infrastructure.
+Managed millions in grant funds (BMBF, BMWi, DAAD) and oversaw procurement processes while publishing and teaching. *University of Siegen*.

 `2014-2019`
 **Guest researcher, consultant**.
 Field research, consultations and development of joint project proposals in/with collaborators from the Middle East. *University of Birzeit, Univ. of Technology Oman, Goethe Institute, others*.